5 Common Livestock Illnesses – The Symptoms, Treatment and Prevention

 Bracken Poisoning

+Bracken is a plant that contains toxins poisonous to animals who graze.
+This plant is considered cancerous and is almost always fatal to infected livestock.
 Bracken poisoning most commonly occurs in the fall when grass does not grow.
-Bracken is a plant that contains toxins poisonous to animals who graze.
-Bracken is considered cancerous and is almost always fatal to infected livestock.
 When an animal eats a large amount of bracken, disease forms because of depressed bone marrow and lack of production of white blood cells.
 Death can occur as soon as five days after the first sign of symptoms.

 Common Symptoms include: